• Skip to main content

 Sage 50

 Sage 50 (formerly Peachtree) runs on a modernized platform and is easy to use for SMBs that need a streamlined overview of their cash flow, accounts payable/receivable, project costs and more.
 It features integration with Microsoft 365 apps and sync with Outlook through a connector, also allowing insight into sales orders, inventory and other areas through built-in dashboards.
-It is important to note that while the launch of Sage 50cloud (now Sage 50 Accounting) enabled this solution to be cloud-connected, the only way to truly migrate Sage 50 to the cloud is with a hosting partner.
+It is important to note that while the launch of Sage 50 Cloud enabled this solution to be cloud-connected, the only way to truly migrate Sage 50 to the cloud is with a hosting partner.

 What is ERP and How is it Different?